google/copybara/docs/reference.md

 --------- | -----------
 transformations|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation.</p>
 reversal|`sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation in reverse.</p>
-ignore_noop|`boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored.
+ignore_noop|`boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored and rest of the transformations in the group will not be executed.
 In general this is a bad idea and prevents Copybara for detecting important transformation errors.</p>